-Monitoring indicators and equity gaps promotes student achievement by showing us where additional interventions and resources may be needed.
-Dissemination and review of student achievement data, including disaggregated data, has led to changes in practices and resource allocation at the course, program, and university levels to mitigate equity gaps.
+Dissemination and review of student achievement data, including disaggregated data, has led to changes in practices and resource allocation at the course, program, and university levels in an effort to mitigate equity gaps.
 Examples include the following:

-- Disaggregated data regarding retention and graduation rates led to additional types of TRIO grants (Teacher Preparation Student Support Services or TPSSS); additional institutional (not grant funded) investments in supports that parallel those available in our TRIO programs (at this time approximately 50% of SEP staff FTE is E&G funded, while the rest of the FTE is TRIO grant); reallocation of an E&G funded line to TPSSS to better serve undocumented students.
-The SEP-related programs produce higher retention rates (than overall WOU student population) by about 10%; higher rate of students in good academic standing; and higher graduation rates. - Course-level DFW reports in mathematics, science, and writing courses have prompted faculty and programs to revise curriculum (i.e., MTH 110, WR 121/122), including the creation of course coordination mechanisms that have increased consistency of student experience across course sections and the redesign of some student supports (e.g., peer mentors and tutoring services). - Course and institution-level DFW reports have sparked higher levels of engagement by faculty in our early alert system (Wolf Connection System).
-Upon implementation in fall 2022, we are seeing higher levels of reports than in the past and are currently tracking achievement outcomes for students who have a case opened. - Disaggregated data on expired registration holds helped us to identify students who were missing timely opportunities for academic advising and to develop strategies for interventions.
+- Disaggregated data regarding retention and graduation rates led to additional types of TRIO grants (Teacher Preparation Student Support Services or TPSSS); additional institutional (not grant funded) investments in supports that parallel those available in our TRIO programs (at this time approximately 50% of SEP staff FTE is E&G funded, the rest of the FTE is TRIO grant); reallocation of an E&G funded line to TPSSS to better serve undocumented students.
+The SEP-related programs produce higher retention rates (than overall WOU student population) by about 10%; higher rate of students in good academic standing; and higher graduation rates for SEP students. - Course-level DFW reports in mathematics, science, and first-year writing courses have prompted faculty and programs to revise curriculum (i.e., MTH 110, WR 121/122), including the creation of course coordination mechanisms that have increased consistency of student experience across course sections, and to redesign some student supports (e.g., peer mentors and tutoring services). - Course and institution-level DFW reports have sparked higher levels of engagement by faculty in our early alert system (Wolf Connection System).
+Upon implementation in fall 2022, we are seeing higher levels of reports than in the past and are currently tracking achievement outcomes for students who have a case opened. - Disaggregated data on expired registration holds helped us to identify students who were missing timely opportunities for academic advising and develop strategies for interventions.
 Our Black and Hispanic students are more likely to not connect with an advisor and subsequently have their holds expire.
-We are exploring mechanisms to ensure that all students receive timely academic advising. - We have established a goal to diversify the pool of tutors to better reflect the population of WOU students.
+We are exploring mechanisms to ensure that all students receive timely academic advising.

+• We have established a goal to diversify the pool of tutors to better reflect the population of WOU students.

 As WOU moves closer to qualifying to apply to be a Hispanic-Serving Institution, we are acutely aware that the success of our Hispanic students (i.e., retention and graduation) does not extend to some other groups (e.g., Black students, especially male; Pacific Islander students; and white male students); thus, our planning is focused on improving how our programs and services can support all students.
-Our Office of Diversity, Equity and Inclusion has initiated an equity assessment for WOU, and phases of the process are described on the Equity Assessment webpage.
-This process is led by an external consultant.
-We expect its findings, which will develop over the next 18 months, to inform how our programs, services, policies, and practices need to evolve to serve our students more equitably.